paulmaxus/api-lesson/episodes/api-get-data.md

 Before looking at the LiteLLM API, we want to make sure that we have a dataset to work with.
 We will be using publications data from OpenAlex.
-You can either load a prepared dataset (see Setup instructions) or use the API programmatically and obtain the data yourself.
+You can either load a prepared dataset (see [Data Sets](https://paulmaxus.github.io/api-lesson/index.html#data-sets)) or use the API programmatically and obtain the data yourself.

 ::::::::::::::::::::::::::::::::::::::::: callout

 You do this part on your own.
-Follow the instructions for your language.
+Follow the instructions for your preferrd programming language.

 ::::::::::::::::::::::::::::::::::::::::::::::::